Kirky-X/zenith/docs/CONTRIBUTING.md

 </div>

-## 🎯 Welcome Contributors!
+## 🎯 Welcome Contributors

 Thank you for your interest in contributing to **Zenith**!
-We're excited to have you here.
+We're excited to have you here

+  .
 Whether you're fixing a bug, adding a new formatter, improving documentation, or helping others, your contributions are valuable and appreciated.

 <div align="center">